 The cooler is shipped inside a paperboard outer packing with inner stuff packed inside a cardboard box.

-Following are included in the box:
+The following are included in the box:

 - 2x 140mm fans